michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.7.10 =
+- Added the `load()` method to the post type factory class which gets called when the `edit.php` page of the post type starts loading.
 - Optimized performance in the common admin area.
 - Changed the framework inline CSS rules in the compiled library files to be minified.